aaikedw/fada-import-specs/FADA-import-specs-new.md

 - creating resource and validating metadata (see 4.3)
 - data load (see 4.4)
 - validation (see 4.5)
--- option to ignore errors
--- option to ignore specific lines (with errors)
-- import data
+- inject data (see 4.6)

 #### Processing shared with Excel template processing (see section 6)
-- (re)linking to ‘biofresh key’ tables and re-generation of genus-to-families table
+- (re)linking to ‘biofresh key’ tables and re-generation of genus-to-families table (but ideally part of the data injection)
 - propagation of changes to BioFresh species register
+- synchronisation of staging and production database

 ### 4.3 Creating resource and validating/editing metadata
 The mock-up [./UI-screenshots-new/1FADA-import_tool-mockup-DwC-A-resources_overview.jpg](./UI-screenshots-new/1FADA-import_tool-mockup-DwC-A-resources_overview.jpg) shows the tab for the DwC-import module.
 Hitting the “Add DwC-A resource should bring up a dialog to choose the concerned organism group (dropdown) and to indicate whether it concerns a new checklist (entirely new or as a (sub)group of and existing one) or an updated one.
 See mock-up [./UI-screenshots-new/2FADA-import_tool-mockup-create-DwC-A-resource.jpg](./UI-screenshots-new/2FADA-import_tool-mockup-create-DwC-A-resource.jpg).